paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 **id**: This percentage represents how idle each CPU is.

-**wa**: This percentage represents the percentage of CPU time spent waiting for I/O operations to complete.
+**wa**: This represents the percentage of CPU time spent waiting for I/O operations to complete.

 In the previous example, the load average is at 1.72.
 This is a two-CPU system, meaning that the system load is approaching full.

+You can verify this result if you notice the 15.2 percent idle CPU value.
+(In the `top` command output, the idle CPU value is shown before the **id** label.)

 > [!NOTE]
 > You can quickly obtain the CPU count by running the `nproc` command.